microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

     <pre>
     scp * azureuser@<i>masterDNS</i>:.</pre>

 1. The next step is to establish an SSH connection to the master node.
 To do that, execute the command below in the terminal window, once more replacing _masterDNS_ with the DNS name on the clipboard.
-When prompted for a password, enter the password ("Azure4Research!") you entered into the deployment template in [Exercise 2](#Exercise2)
+When prompted for a password, enter the admin password for the cluster ("Azure4Research!").

     <pre>
     ssh azureuser@<i>masterDNS</i></pre>